How are you going to keep cool in the South Sound?

 Explore the museums

 What’s the point of having one of the most convenient, walkable museum districts in the country if you’re not going to get out there and explore their fascinating, well-curated, innovative, air-conditioned exhibitions?
-Make sure and visit Museum of Glass’s hot shop, because irony is funny.
-Just in case the heat wave continues, you might want to pick up a Tacoma Museum Pass to save some money as you visit each of them in turn.
+As the forever homes to priceless pieces of art and history, museums are some of the most climate-controlled places on earth.
+Take advantage!
+And make sure and visit Museum of Glass’s hot shop, because irony is funny.

 Video Thumbnail - youtube - Travel Tacoma + Pierce County, Washington – a place for fearless exploration